KiandaBPM/docs/content/docs/platform/rules/general/_index.md

-## How to disable a rule
+### How to disable a rule

-Disabiling a rule means that the rule is not active but is still visible in the **Rules** pane.
+Disabling a rule means that the rule is not active but is still visible in the **Rules** pane.
 The rule can be activated at any time again by clicking on the toggle button.

 1. Select the field that contains a rule, for example a button at the end of a form, or a field within a form which if it has rules attached.